Hepatitis A-E Slide Set

 Recombinant Immunoblot assays (RIBA) were developed by Ortho whereby nitrocellulose strips were coated with discrete bands of E. coli and yeast cloned antigens.
 It is thought that this test carried a much higher specificity with equal sensitivity.
 Another method to increase sensitivity was to use "blocking tests".
 Sera positive for anti-HCV were blocked by C-100-3 antigen.
 Inability to be blocked is interpreted as non-specificity.
 Recombinant antigens are being developed based on structural proteins which should lead to serological tests with higher sensitivities.
 Also it is feasible that antibodies to these antigens may appear earlier and thus diagnosis of acute infection may become possible.

-2. Detection of HCV-RNA - A PCR test had been developed where the level of HCV viraemia is roughly quantified and thus infectivity of the blood.
+2. Detection of HCV-RNA - Real time quatitative PCR tests had been developed where the level of HCV viraemia is roughly quantified and thus infectivity of the blood.
 A 5' conserved non-coding region had been identified.
 PCR has enormous potential value in support of the anti-HCV ELISA and in the study of HCV.
 It can be used to diagnose acute infection as HCV viraemia occurs well before the development of anti-HCV antibodies.
 Evidence provided by PCR for fluctuated level of infectivity in certain individuals may play an important role in the consideration of infectivity of seropositive donors.
 RIBA-2 positivity appears to correlate well with PCR positivity.
 A branched DNA assay has also been developed for the detection of HCV-RNA.
 Quantitation of HCV-RNA is important in monitoring the response to antiviral therapy.

 3. Hepatitis C Antigen - Recent reports described the identification of hepatitis C antigen (HCAg) in hepatocytes of patients suffering from chronic HCV infection using a FITC polyclonal IgG obtained from patients with hepatitis C. A test for hepatitis C antigen in serum is being developed for the detection of HCV viraemia, rather like PCR.